keboola/connection-docs/extractors/communication/slack/index.md

  you can generate an external link, which will guide them through this process.

 ## Configuration Templates
 To configure what data you want to extract, you can either select one of the configuration templates or switch to the JSON editor for advanced extractions.

 {: .image-popup}
 ![Slack Configuration Templates](/extractors/communication/slack/04-templates.png)

 Select the template you wish to use:

-- Smart Mode -- using this mode you always get just missing data (recommended)
+- Smart Mode -- using this mode you always get just missing data (recommended), loads data [incrementally](/storage/tables/#incremental-loading)
 - Full Mode -- using this mode you always get everything

 You can download: